-Of course, you do need your eraser, pencil sharpener, scissors, folders, blank sheets of paper, USB drives, and the rest, but all those should not be kept on the desk, but rather in the desk’s cabinets and drawers.
+Of course, you do need your eraser, pencil sharpener, scissors, folders, blank sheets of paper, USB drives, custom rubber stamps – check out Rubber Stamps Brisbane for more info, and the rest, but all those should not be kept on the desk, but rather in the desk’s cabinets and drawers.

 Speaking of drawers, an organizer is a must.
 Productivity will suffer much less if you don’t spend a significant time in rummaging through your desk.